The Rotten Apple

 🍏 Hey!
 Did you like this example? 🍏

-Become a paying subscriber to support Karen and The Rotten Apple and get full access to everything.
-Subscriptions cost just $10 per month and you can cancel anytime.
+Become a paying subscriber to support me and this publication and get full access to everything.
+Subscriptions cost just $10 per month and can be paused or cancelled at any time.

 Most subscribers get their employer to pay, but if you pay yourself, your subscription is (probably!) tax deductible.